UNICEF-AFRILEARN/documentation/docs/contributing.md

 - Here is an example of a good bug report: [Reporting a bug](https://stackoverflow.com/questions/12488905/why-wont-the-ggplot2-legend-combine-manual-fill-and-scale-values)

+- You can report a bug by filing an issue here: [Report a bug](https://github.com/UNICEF-AFRILEARN/unicef_afrilearn/issues/new)

 # How to suggest a feature or enhancement

-> Our philosophy is to cheap, easy, accessible and personalized learning to students across Africa.
+Our philosophy is to cheap, easy, accessible and personalized learning to students across Africa.
 We are always looking to improve the user experience on our platform and make education more accessible.
 Feature enhancement suggestions to help us achieve this goal are welcome and highly appreciated.

-> If you find yourself wishing for a feature that doesn't exist in the Afrilearn e-learning platform, you are probably not alone.
+If you find yourself wishing for a feature that doesn't exist in the Afrilearn e-learning platform, you are probably not alone.
 There are bound to be others out there with similar needs.
 Many of the features that Afrilearn e-learning platform has today have been added because our users saw the need.
 Open an issue on our issues list on GitHub which describes the feature you would like to see, why you need it, and how it should work.

 # Code review process
-> The core team looks at Pull Requests on a regular basis in a monthly triage meeting that we hold in a public Google Hangout.
+The core team looks at Pull Requests on a regular basis in a monthly triage meeting that we hold in a public Google Hangout.
 The hangout is announced in the monthly status updates that are sent to the slack list.
 Notes are posted to the Slack Community community-triage repo and include a link to a YouTube recording of the hangout.

-> After feedback has been given we expect responses within two weeks.
+After feedback has been given we expect responses within two weeks.
 After two weeks we may close the pull request if it isn't showing any activity.